Spinning the Reel

 Picture

 Getting old is a long and often lonely road, one that Clint Eastwood knows well.
-More than fifty years have passed since the spaghetti westerns that made Eastwood a household name and nearly twenty since his last Academy Award.
+More than fifty years have passed since the spaghetti westerns that made him a household name and nearly twenty since his last Academy Award.
 Now 91 years old, far closer to the end of that road than the beginning, Eastwood is still making movies.
 With Cry Macho, like The Mule before it, the cowboy of old Hollywood is starting to grapple with his journey coming to an end.

 Read More